giantswarm/docs/src/content/overview/architecture/_index.md

 The different technologies used in the Giant Swarm platform provide you with a secure and reliable network and connectivity between your applications and services.
 Platform engineers can create network policies to control traffic flows and enforce security rules, ensuring that data is protected and isolated.
 Relying on the built-in networking capabilities of `Kubernetes` as well as the extended capabilities of `Cilium CNI`, the platform supports many routing and load balancing strategies, enabling seamless communication between services and applications.

-## Runtime security
+## Platform security

-Runtime security focuses on protecting applications and infrastructure during execution.
-[Falco](https://www.cncf.io/projects/falco/) provides you with intrusion detection, vulnerability scanning, and automated threat response capabilities.
-The Giant Swarm platform ensures that security policies are enforced consistently, reducing the attack surface and mitigating risks.
+Platform security is a critical aspect on the Giant Swarm platform, encompassing various components to ensure the safety and integrity of systems.
+[Kyverno](https://www.cncf.io/projects/kyverno/) plays a pivotal role as a policy engine by establishing, enforcing, and automating security policies across all your environments.
+These policies govern access controls, resource configurations, and compliance requirements, ensuring that all your workloads adhere to organizational and regulatory standards.
+On top of that, the platform provides intrusion detection, vulnerability scanning, and automated threat response capabilities thanks to [Falco](https://www.cncf.io/projects/falco/).

 ## Cost management

 Cost control is becoming increasingly important as organizations seek to optimize their cloud spending.
 Based on lessons learned from our experience with customers, the platform is built to help you manage costs effectively.
-The platform provides auto-scaling and resource optimization, allowing you to adjust resources based on demand and reduce waste.
+The platform provides autoscaling and resource optimization, allowing you to adjust resources based on demand and reduce waste.
 Our solution engineers will help you to add visibility and control over your resource usage and expenses, leading to better decision-making and cost savings.

 ## Automatic cluster management

-Based on Cluster API and other operators, the Giant Swarm platform provides automated provisioning, scaling, (planned) upgrading and deletion of clusters, reducing the operational burden on your team.
+Based on `Cluster API` and other operators, the Giant Swarm platform provides automated provisioning, scaling, (planned) upgrading and deletion of clusters, reducing the operational burden on your team.
 The platform ensures clusters are always running optimally and securely, allowing developers to focus on building and deploying applications without worrying about underlying infrastructure management.
 In addition, special capabilities such as private clusters and routing are possible, allowing you to integrate the platform in your existing networks.

 ## Cluster scaling